 Do I have to pay for readership accommodation?

 No. This accommodation is provided at no cost to the reader for the duration of their readership.

 What are the accommodation arrangements when the readership concludes?

-Banco Chambers has 5 licensee rooms.
-They are generously sized, and centrally located in the premises.
+Banco Chambers has 9 licensee rooms.
+They are generously sized, and centrally located in our Chambers.
 Typically, at the conclusion of the readership year a reader will be offered licensee accommodation for at least 12 months for which a monthly licence fee applies.